James Elston

 The back boiler replacement cost encompasses the following:

-• The installation of a new boiler, which will likely be situated in a distinct location
+• The installation of a new boiler, which will likely be situated in a new location.

 • The primary expenses associated with back boiler replacement are labour costs, the cost of removing the existing back boiler, and the cost of the new system being installed.